-WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, REFER TO GROUP 8M PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING STEERING COLUMN, STEERING WHEEL, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

-(3) Remove one screw on each side of the steering column that secures the upper edge of the knee blocker/steering column cover to the instrument panel (Fig. 4).

-(4) Remove the one screw that secures the outboard end of the knee blocker to the instrument panel.

-(5) Remove the four screws that secure the lower edge of the knee blocker to the lower instrument panel reinforcement.

-(6) Using a trim stick or other suitable wide flatbladed tool, gently pry the edges of the knee blocker away from the instrument panel at the snap clip retainer locations (Fig. 4).

-(7) Remove the knee blocker/steering column cover from the vehicle.
+- (1) Disconnect and isolate the battery negative cable. - (2) Remove both switch pod bezels.
+See Switch Pod Bezel in this group for the procedures. - (3) Remove the one screw on each side of the steering column that secures the upper edge of the steering column opening cover/knee blocker to the instrument panel (Fig. 5). - (4) Remove the one screw that secures the steering column opening cover/knee blocker to the outboard end of instrument panel. - (5) Remove the four screws that secure the lower edge of the steering column opening cover/knee blocker to the lower instrument panel reinforcement. - (6) Using a trim stick or another suitable wide flat-bladed tool, gently pry the edges of the steering column opening cover/knee blocker away from the instrument panel at the snap clip retainer locations (Fig. 5). - (7) Remove the steering column opening cover/knee blocker from the instrument panel.

-Fig. 4 Knee Blocker Remove/Install
+Fig. 5 Steering Column Opening Cover/Knee Blocker Remove/Install